 Valencia celebrates the final days of winter with Las Fallas festival.
 During this period there are bonfires, fireworks, gun powder ‘concerts’, and giant satirical papier-mâché figures placed all over the city!

-April and May are great times to visit Valencia before the heat of summer, with temperatures averaging in the low 20s.
-If you’re heading to Valencia for a beach holiday, then the summer months are sunny with temperature in the 30s – perfect for sunbathing.
+April and May are great times to visit Valencia before the heat of summer hits, with temperatures averaging in the low 20s.
+If you’re heading to Valencia for a beach holiday, then the summer months are sunny with temperatures in the 30s – perfect for sunbathing.
 Also, the sea becomes a pleasant swimming temperature from May onwards.

 Valencia’s currency is Euro.